Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: First-Order Efficiency Under -realizability and -

 \section{First-Order Efficiency Under $w,q$-realizability and $w,q$-\comp}

+We now study the constant term in the $O(1/\sqrt{n})$ rates.
+We show $\hat{J}_{wq}^{\MIL}$ (with sample splitting) can achieve the optimal constant under both realizability and completeness for $w$ and $q$.

-When we only assume $w$- and $q$-realizability, the dependence on several problem dependent quantities is generally poor.
-When the classes $\Wbbb,\Qbbb$ are finite hypothesis classes, the first-order term of the error $|\hat J^{\MIL}_{wq}-J|$ wrt $n$ can be upper-bounded by Bernstein's inequality: with probability $1-\delta$,
+When we only assume $w$- and $q$-realizability as in \cref{thm:generalization}, the dependence of the constant on problem dependent quantities may be poor.
+For example, when the classes $\Wbbb,\Qbbb$ are both finite, the first-order term of the error $|\hat J^{\MIL}_{wq}-J|$ in \cref{thm:generalization} wrt $n$ can be upper-bounded by Bernstein's inequality: with probability $1-\delta$,

-This first-order term ($\sqrt{1/n}-$term) might incur an error characterized by the worst variance term.
+This first-order term (the $1/\sqrt{n}-$term) might incur an error characterized by the worst variance term.
 In this section, we prove that the first-order term is further improved under more conditions in that $\sup_{w\in\Wbbb,q\in \Qbbb}\var[w\{r-q+q(s',\epol)\}]$ is surprisingly replaced with $\var[w_{\epol}\{r-q_{\epol}+\gamma q_{\epol}(s',\epol)\}]$.
 In addition, $\log(|\Wbbb||\Qbbb|/\delta)$ is replaced with $\log(c/\delta)$, where $c$ is some universal constant.
-The strategy is localizing around the true $w_{\epol},q_{\epol}$ by assuming both realizability and completeness.
-This is crucial as it means the first-order term matches the asymptotic efficiency bounds of \citet{KallusNathan2019EBtC}, thus we obtain the \emph{first} finite-sample bound with first-order efficiency in non-tabular environments.
+Our proof strategy is to localize around the true $w_{\epol},q_{\epol}$ by assuming both realizability and completeness.
+This is crucial as it means the first-order term matches the asymptotic efficiency bounds of \citep{KallusNathan2019EBtC}, thus we obtain the \emph{first} finite-sample bound with first-order efficiency in non-tabular environments.

-We analyze a sample-splitting (double reinforcement learning) version of $\hat J^{\MIL}_{wq}$ as in \citet{KallusNathan2019EBtC} but using MIL estimators for $w$ and $q$: we randomly split the data into two even folds, we estimate $\hat w_{\MIL}^{(1)},\hat q_{\MIL}^{(1)}$ using data only from the first and $\hat w_{\MIL}^{(2)},\hat q_{\MIL}^{(2)}$ using the second, then when computing $\hat J^{\MIL}_{wq}$, which is defined as a sample average, whenever we average over a data point in the first fold we use the estimates from the second fold and vice versa.
-(For details see \cref{ape:sample_splitting}.) {\blockedit The sample-splitting simplifies the analysis of the stochastic equicontinuity term \citep{newey94} in the error. }